-AuditOne LLP’s sole focus is to perform SOC audits, issue SOC 1, SOC 2, or SOC 3 reports.
+AuditOne LLP’s sole focus is to perform SOC audits.
 Our clients benefit from an informed consultation designed to determine the best and most cost-effective strategy to follow in order to meet their goals.
 We have focused our considerable industry expertise on creating simple, elegant methodologies that are both quick to perform and easy on the budget.

 Why You Need a SOC Report

 Financial institutions, health care providers, and other corporations are required to perform initial due diligence, and ongoing vendor monitoring on their outsourced service providers.
-If you are an organization providing outsourced services, your customer may be required to obtain a SOC report from you.
+If you are an organization providing outsourced services, you are typically required to provide an annual SOC report.
 A SOC report provides information on your systems and security controls, and additionally establishes confidence in your service and organizational integrity.

 Annual SOC Risk Assessment